 Even though Upper Marlboro is a smaller town, it has many people who hop on public transportation – mostly the subway for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

-The education level of Upper Marlboro citizens is very high relative to the national average among all cities (21.84%): 38.29% of adults in Upper Marlboro have a bachelor's degree or even advanced degree.
+The citizens of Upper Marlboro are very well educated compared to the average community in the nation: 39.36% of adults in Upper Marlboro have a bachelor's degree or even advanced degree.

 Upper Marlboro is an extremely ethnically-diverse town.
 The people who call Upper Marlboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Upper Marlboro residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Upper Marlboro include German, Irish, European, and Italian.
+Important ancestries of people in Upper Marlboro include English, Irish, Italian, and European.

 The most common language spoken in Upper Marlboro is English.
 Other important languages spoken here include Spanish and Chinese.